devlup-fsu/devlup-fsu.github.io/_posts/2024-04-26-party-pirates-project.md

 ---

-# Party Pirates
+# About Party Pirates

-This is copy about the game
+“Party Pirates” is a local multiplayer party game where players compete for loot in an arena.
+This game was co-developed by all of DevLUp FSU, as this year’s collaborative project.
+All of the source code and assets are public on Github!

 ## Related Workshops: